greatdaniel23/samplebookingengine/readme/SYSTEM_ARCHITECTURE_LAYERS.md

 ├── Used by: Component Layer

 API Layer
-├── Depends on: Data Layer, HTTP Libraries
+├── Depends on: Communication Layer, Data Layer, HTTP Libraries ├── Used by: Business Logic Layer

+Communication Layer ✅ NEW
-├── Used by: Business Logic Layer
+├── Depends on: PHPMailer, Gmail SMTP, CORS Configuration ├── Used by: API Layer (for email notifications)
+├── Location: api.rumahdaisycantik.com
+├── Cross-Domain: Serves booking.rumahdaisycantik.com

 Data Layer
 ├── Depends on: Database Server, File System